jisanders1/Projects/README.md

 With these numbers, you should be able to add or delete providers as necessary.

 Additonally, I am also open to constructive criticism and suggestions for improvement!
 I enjoy learning new things and taking the time to work and better myself as a programmer!
+Feel free to email me at: jisanders132@gmail.com or jisanders1@crimson.ua.edu.